curl/curl/docs/libcurl/opts/CURLOPT_COOKIEJAR.md

 # DESCRIPTION

 Pass a *filename* as a char *, null-terminated.
 This makes libcurl write all internally known cookies to the specified file when curl_easy_cleanup(3) is called.
 If no cookies are kept in memory at that time, no file is created.
 Specify "-" as filename to instead have the cookies written to stdout.
 Using this option also enables cookies for this session, so if you for example follow a redirect it makes matching cookies get sent accordingly.

 Note that libcurl does not read any cookies from the cookie jar specified with this option.
 To read cookies from a file, use CURLOPT_COOKIEFILE(3).

 If the cookie jar file cannot be created or written to (when the curl_easy_cleanup(3) is called), libcurl does not and cannot report an error for this.
 Using CURLOPT_VERBOSE(3) or CURLOPT_DEBUGFUNCTION(3) displays a warning, but that is the only visible feedback you get about this possibly lethal situation.

 Cookies are imported in the Set-Cookie format without a domain name are not exported by this option.

 The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

 # DEFAULT